BUS 114 Principles of Supervision

 This course will cover advanced financial topics including: International financial management, corporate risk management, merger and acquisitions, portfolio management theory and real options.

 This course builds on the leadership, business, and management concepts contained in the MBA program while introducing the principles and tools for managers to apply in the development, implementation, and review of marketing strategy for organizations.
 Topics include internal and external environmental analysis; value, competition, and strategic choice; strategic positioning; and implementation and control issues.
-In addition, the capstone project requires the generation and presentation of strategic marketing plan.
+In addition, the project requires the generation and presentation of strategic marketing plan.

 This course focuses on application of managerial approaches necessary to align significant projects with organizational strategy.
 It examines and discusses how firms determine business benefits and project feasibility, report progress, and measure project quality while communicating with key organizational stakeholders.
 Emphasis is placed on Earned Value Management techniques and achieving project progress and technical performance of the project.